camunda-community-hub/camunda-process-test-coverage/README.md

 # Camunda Process Test Coverage

 ## Introduction
-This tool supports in analyzing and visualizing the process test coverage of a BPMN process.
+This library supports visualizing and asserting the process test coverage of a BPMN process.

 ![Screenshot](screenshot.png)

-The tool creates test coverage reports for:
+Running your process unit tests with the library creates test coverage reports for:

-* Single test cases: The process coverage is visualized by marking those tasks and events with a green color which have be traversed by the test case.
+* Single test cases: The process coverage is visualized by marking those tasks and events with a green color which have been traversed by the test case.
-* Entire test suites: The process coverage is visualized by marking those tasks and events with a green color which have be traversed by any of the test suite's test cases.
+* Entire test suites: The process coverage is visualized by marking those tasks and events with a green color which have been traversed by any of the test suite's test cases.

 It also supports coverage checks for sequence flows and flow nodes in the junit tests.
-* Single test cases: supported via @Rule or manual calls
+* Check coverage after running a single test case: supported via junit @Rule or manual calls
-* Single test classes: support via @ClassRule or manual calls
+* Check coverage after running a test class: support via junit @ClassRule or manual calls
 * Other setups:  manual calls

-## Get started
+## Getting Started

 Add this Maven Dependency to your project: